Home Tutorials Training Consulting Books Company Contact us

 }

-If a variable is declared with the volatile keyword then it is guaranteed that any thread that reads the field will see the most recently written value.
-The volatile keyword will not perform any mutual exclusive lock on the variable.
+A variable declared with the volatile keyword guarantees that any thread reading the field will see the most recently written value.
+It is important to note that the volatile keyword does not provide mutual exclusion for the variable.

-As of Java 5, write access to a volatile variable will also update non-volatile variables which were modified by the same thread.
-This can also be used to update values within a reference variable, e.g. for a volatile variable person.
-In this case you must use a temporary variable person and use the setter to initialize the variable and then assign the temporary variable to the final variable.
-This will then make the address changes of this variable and the values visible to other threads.
+Since Java 5, writing to a volatile variable ensures that any non-volatile variables modified by the same thread are updated as well.
+This behavior can be leveraged to update values within a reference variable.
+For instance, if a variable is declared as volatile, you should use a temporary variable to modify it and then assign the temporary variable back to the original variable.
+This process ensures that both the address changes and the values are visible to other threads.

 The Java memory model describes the communication between the memory of the threads and the main memory of the application.